-Proof of Training — Certificate from CODA-accredited program or documentation of on-the-job training hours.
+Proof of X-Ray Training — Certificate or documentation showing completion of a board-approved radiographic procedures course.

 How to Apply